snu-mllab/Achievement-Distillation/README.md

 python eval.py --exp_name [your exp name] --timestamp [your timestamp]
 ```

-## Achivement Distillation with QR-DQN

-You can run Achievmenet Distillation with QR-DQN in the `qrdqn` branch.

 ## Citation

 If you find this code useful, please cite this work.